We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This is perhaps where I was just a touch obsessive in my planning strategy, but as it served me well, it could do the same for you.
 Get on out there and search for maps of Magic Kingdom, because now is when you want to put them to use.

 If you’ve been to MK more often and are pretty familiar with the general layout, this might not be as necessary, but if you’ve never been or have only been there once, I highly recommend this part.

-Prior to our first party, we’d only been to MK a couple of times before (not counting that first trip where we barely left Fantasyland!).
+Prior to our first party, we’d only been to MK a couple of times before.
 I quickly realized as I was planning out the events that we wanted, that I needed to know where on earth everything was in order to minimize the amount of time we spent staring at the map figuring things out on the day of the party.